canonical/vanilla-framework/templates/docs/patterns/suru.md

 ### Fan suru

-Use `.p-suru--fan-top` or `.p-suru-fan--bottom` to create a hero section with the fan Suru background.
+Use `.p-suru--fan-top` or `.p-suru--fan-bottom` to create a hero section with the fan Suru background.
 Suru component provides the necessary hero padding, background colour and the suru image.

 <div class="embedded-example"><a href="/docs/examples/patterns/suru/fan-top" class="js-example">
 View example of the top fan Suru component